 The knowledge, concepts and skills acquired in an MBA program can improve performance in almost any job role.
 Doing an MBA gives you awareness of different areas of business management.
 You are less likely to have blind spots and weaknesses, and more able to structure work logically.

 Being a good administrator is not just about doing but also requires good communication.
-By getting an MBA, you acquire fluency in communicating ideas and actions around business organisation.
+By getting an MBA, you acquire fluency in communicating ideas and actions around business organization.
 This helps when dealing with staff, colleagues and others.
 Being able to speak the lingo of management also boosts job-interview performance.

 Signal of ambition

-With an MBA in hand, you are signalling ambition for greater things.
+With an MBA in hand, you are clearly signalling ambition for greater things.
 You made a significant investment towards a future as a leader.

 Signal of ability